Build a standalone application

 php <your-app-name> app:install self-update

-This component will add an Artisan self-update command to every build application.
+This component will add an Artisan self-update command to your built application.
 This command will try to download the latest version from GitHub, if available.

 Custom update strategies